Gennady Nazarov

-Biography
+Life and career

-He graduated from the faculty of the Moscow theatrical fake artistic and technical school.
+Nazarov graduated from the faculty of the Moscow theatrical fake artistic and technical school.
 Sovremennik Theatre worked as a graphic designer in the theater.
 He graduated from the acting department GITIS led by Mark Zakharov.
 He played a large number of roles in theater.

-In the film debuted in 1994 in the role of Ivan Chonkin of film Life and Extraordinary Adventures of Private Ivan Chonkin.
+He debuted in 1994 in the role of Ivan Chonkin in the film Life and Extraordinary Adventures of Private Ivan Chonkin.

 A large number of the roles were played by Gennady Nazarov on television.

-Most of the audience has no idea that genes are a serious kidney disease.
+Nazarov suffered from a serious kidney disease.
+He died on 26 October 2025, at the age of 58.
+His wife film director Natalya had died of cancer six months before his death.